 The environmental and social impact of fashion

-Meanwhile, increasing social awareness around the destructive effects of fast fashion has underpinned a shift towards individuals placing a greater emphasis upon sustainability when making decisions related to fashion.
-This involves considering the environmental footprint that is associated with garments; such as ensuring textile-usage does not involve microplastics, steering away from polyester which depends on oil, ensuring garments are made to last, and the production of items does not require excessive energy or water usage.
-Furthermore, there have been growing considerations for social factors, such as whether fair labour practices were used within the production of garments.
-The growing focus upon sustainability in the fashion industry can be exemplified through Zara, who committed to ensuring that 50% of items it sells in 2022 will be made with recycled materials and “ecologically grown cotton”.
+Meanwhile, increasing social awareness around the destructive effects of fast fashion has underpinned a shift towards individuals placing a greater emphasis on sustainability when making decisions related to fashion.
+This involves considering the environmental footprint associated with garments, such as ensuring textile usage does not include microplastics, steering away from polyester, which depends on oil, ensuring garments are made to last, and ensuring the production of items does not require excessive energy or water usage.

 However, fast fashion remains a prominent trend within the consumer market, causing widespread environmental destruction.
 This ultimately raises the question of: